snprim/ST558_project_2/Report-Saturday.md

 ## Fitting models

-Now we have a training set and chose the predictors, we can use two models–regression tree and boosted tree–to fit the training data.
+Now we have a final training set and have chosen the predictors, we can use two models–regression tree and boosted tree–to fit the training data.

 ### Regression tree